1869 Wisconsin gubernatorial election

 The 1869 Wisconsin gubernatorial election was held on November 2, 1869.
-Incumbent Republican Party Governor Lucius Fairchild won re-election with over 53% of the vote, defeating Democratic candidate Charles D. Robinson.
+Incumbent Republican Party governor Lucius Fairchild won re-election with over 53% of the vote, defeating Democratic candidate Charles D. Robinson.
+Fairchild became the first person to win three terms as governor of Wisconsin.

+Fond du Lac County voted for the losing candidate for the first time ever, ending the longest bellwether streak in Wisconsin at the time.